INCYDE-GmbH/drawio-plugin-attackgraphs/docs/computed_attributes_functions.md

 ## Syntax
 - A computed attributes function receives an object containing relevant values of the cell.
 This object is of type `CellDataCollection`.
 It is a collection containing a dictionary of the globally defined attributes and the local cell attributes.
 Local cell attributes will be overwritten in case of an aggregation function that was executed on the cell.
-- A computed attributes function must return a single value, which will be dispayed as a batch in the top right corner of the cell. (***Computed attributes are only rendered for attackgraph shapes, yet all shapes store them.***)
+- A computed attributes function must return a dictionary.
+Its key `value` will be dispayed as a batch in the top right corner of the cell.
+The attribute `fillColor` sets the color of the batch and the `fontColor` sets the color of the font in the batch. (***Computed attributes are only rendered for attackgraph shapes, yet all shapes store them.***)
 - A computed attributes function must conform to the ES5 syntax as the computed attributes functions are executed in a [sandboxed environment](https://github.com/NeilFraser/JS-Interpreter) with it's own js interpreter.

 ### Relevant data types